 Most of Tatum’s classic work was recorded before the LP era, but this compilation includes classic 1933 solo takes like ‘Tea For Two’, ‘Sophisticated Lady’ and the famous ‘Tiger Rag’, as well as some live tracks from 1949.

 Best known as the leader of his long-running Duke Ellington Orchestra, Ellington is the most recorded composer in jazz, with tunes like ‘Satin Doll’, ‘Mood Indigo’, ‘Don’t Get Around Much Anymore’ and hundreds of other jazz standards to his name.

 However, although he doesn’t offer the same kind obvious instrumental pyrotechnics of someone like Art Tatum, he was also a highly important jazz pianist whose percussive, minimal playing influenced Thelonious Monk and others.

-In addition to his dozens of famous Orchestra recordings – Ellington at Newport, The Sacred Concerts, The Far East Suite, etc. – he made a number of great small group recordings, highlighting his folkloric yet surprisingly modern-sounding piano jazz style.
+In addition to his dozens of famous Orchestra recordings – Ellington at Newport, The Sacred Concerts, The Far East Suite, etc. – he made a number of great small group recordings, highlighting his folkloric yet surprisingly modern-sounding jazz piano style.

 Key Duke Ellington album: Money Jungle

 Placing Ellington in a trio setting with bassist Charles Mingus and drummer Max Roach, Money Jungle is an intriguing, cross-generational meeting of three gigantic personalities, who were all great bandleaders in their own right.

 Ellington was 63 years old, while Mingus was 40 and Roach 38, when this was recorded in 1962.
 Famously, there was tension between the three players during the recording, and some reviews have claimed that this is audible in the music.

 Still, Money Jungle has proved highly influential, and many consider it to contain some of Ellington’s most advanced jazz piano playing.